gitter-badger/Browser/README.md

 buffers, and write them to disk directly.
 This allows other plugins to perform operations like image optimization without dealing with the originals.

 If you are going to skip image optimization and other operations altogether, you can get better build performance by using `copy: true` in your config.
-This uses [mako-copy](https://github.com/makojs/copy) under the hood, so it will only copy again when the original is modified.
+This uses [mako-copy][mako-copy] under the hood, so it will only copy again when the original is modified.

 During development, you can get even better performance from your builds by using `symlink: true`, which skips copying files altogether in favor of links.
-This uses [mako-symlink](https://github.com/makojs/symlink) under the hood, so it avoids creating links that already exist. (**NOTE:** this is not ideal for a production setting, as you probably would prefer real files instead of links)
+This uses [mako-symlink][mako-symlink] under the hood, so it avoids creating links that already exist. (**NOTE:** this is not ideal for a production setting, as you probably would prefer real files instead of links)

 ## API